kevindurb/blog/content/posts/i-run-kubernetes-btw.md

 date: 2025-01-24
 ---

-Its been quite a while since i've posted here so I think its about time i gave a homelab update!
+Its been quite a while since I've posted here so I think it's about time I gave a homelab update!
 So we're gonna talk about what my homelab used to be, the pain points I had with that setup and where I am now and why!